Mueve tu Universidad

 Mueve tu Universidad (or Move your University) is a fundraising program established in 2018 to provide funds to the University of Puerto Rico (UPR) by allowing the option of donating money when paying the annual motor vehicle registration fee or car tag (marbete).

 History

 Centennial edition

 For the University of Puerto Rico's centennial, then-president Antonio García Padilla, and then-Secretary of Transportation and Public Works, Fernando E. Fagundo, unveiled the car tag at the San Juan Botanical Garden's pergola on January 27, 2003.
 Based on DTOP's estimate, 2.2 million vehicles would bear the car tag, which was the first in Puerto Rico history to bear a barcode.
 The design elements were the UPR logo, the years 1903-2003 "in red over a white and cream background," on the bottom section was the barcode and over the code, the number 2004.
-During the unveilling ceremony, García Padilla glued a fascimile of the car tag on a vehicle used by the botanical garden's personnel.
+During the unveilling ceremony, García Padilla glued a facsimile of the car tag on a vehicle used by the botanical garden's personnel.
 Fagundo, a graduate of the Mayagüez campus, presented García Padilla with "an amplified copy, signed, as a reminder of the centennial year."